ShahriyarHussain/VangtiChai/README.md

 # VangtiChai
-CSE489 (Android Development) Assignment 1
+An app where it shows the changes for a given amount CSE489 (Android Development) Assignment 1
 ## This app is tested on, works and shows layout properly on the following devices:
 ### Smartphones (Portrait & Landscape)